BenjaminMedia/wa-shell-node/README.md

 	node shell.js

 When you see the server is runnig from console - simply visit your browser on http://127.0.0.1/ and click a site you want to test.
+A browser window should open, making it easy for you to continue.

 *Note: You need a file in the whitealbum folder named token.json.*